gatling/gatling/src/docs/content/reference/install/cloud/private-locations/aws/configuration/index.md

 ## Instance specifications

+The follow recommendations help you to select the best instances and tune them for maximum performance.

-We recommend that you use for your own load generator instances with at least 4 cores.
+- We recommend instances with at least 4 cores for your load generators.

-As Gatling load tests tend to be CPU bound, we recommend using instances of the "Compute Optimized" family.
+- As Gatling load tests tend to be CPU bound, we recommend using instances from the "Compute Optimized" family.

-From our findings, it seems that Intel CPUs perform better than AMD and ARM Graviton ones when it comes to TLS.
+- In our experience, it seems that Intel CPUs perform better than AMD and ARM Graviton ones when it comes to TLS.
 As a result, we recommend using `c6i.xlarge` instances or larger.

-You might want to tune the `Xmx` JVM options to half of the physical memory.
+- You might want to tune the `Xmx` JVM options to half of the physical memory.
 See `jvm-options` configuration below.
 If you don't, the JVM will use a max heap size of 1/4th of the physical memory.

+{{<alert tip >}}
+Simplify and speed up configuration and deployment with Gatling's pre-built [Terraform modules]({{< ref "#terraform" >}}).
+{{</alert>}}

 ## Permissions